damonclifford/coanalyst/README.md

 <a href="http://www.coanalyst.ai">coanalyst.ai</a> coming soon!

 <p>
-coanalyst.ai is an application to analyze data in spreadsheets with the ability to connect to a database in the project plan.
+coanalyst.ai is an application to analyze data using new technologies.
 </p>

 # Features